 Lamb Shank vs Leg of Lamb

 The main difference between a Leg of Lamb and a Lamb Shank is that the Lamb Shank refers to a small area above the knee of the lamb, where the meat is very sinewy.
 Leg of Lamb, on the other hand, has much more meat and is already quite tender.
-Leg of Lamb is often roasted, where Lamb Shanks require braising.
+Leg of Lamb is often roasted, whereas the popular way to cook Lamb Shanks is to braise them.

 Best Wine with Lamb Shanks